Get guidance on potential funding sources for proposed First World War centenary projects and activities.

 The first funding round for 2014/15 applications closed on Wednesday 13 August 2014.
-The Lottery World War One Commemorations, Environment and Heritage Committee will consider eligible applications from this round later this year.
+The Lottery World War One Commemorations, Environment and Heritage Committee will consider eligible applications in November 2014 and announce the decisions in early December.

-It is anticipated that a second funding round for 2014/15 will open for applications in mid-December 2014.
+A second funding round for 2014/15 will open for applications in mid-December 2014.
 Organisations interested in seeking funding are encouraged to contact a Lottery advisor on 0800 824 824 to discuss their projects prior to submitting an application.
-Further updates about future funding opportunities, including the dates that funding rounds open and close, will be regularly updated here and at www.communitymatters.govt.nz.
+Further updates about funding can be found at www.communitymatters.govt.nz.